 HD PVR Rocket records video at up to 1080p and can record from either HDMI (without HDCP protection) or Component Video.

-- Pocket sized, stand alone video recorder.
-With built-in microphone mixer for recording game commentary
+- With built-in microphone mixer for recording your game commentary

-- Also supports PC connect mode for recording and uploading to YouTube
+- Also supports PC connect mode.
+Record, trim, upload and stream with Twitch and YouTube

 HD PVR Rocket Overview

 Carry an HD video recorder, small enough to fit in your pocket!